blackboxnlp/2019/index.md

 Accepted submissions will be presented at the workshop: most as posters, some as oral presentations (determined by the program committee).

+The workshop will have a best paper award, sponsored by the Department of Cognitive Science at Johns Hopkins University.

 ### Dual submissions

 Dual submissions of archival papers with EMNLP (or another conference) are allowed.
 Please let us know as soon as possible if you decide to withdraw a paper accepted elsewhere.
 Also please consider that dual submissions increase reviewing burden for the whole community.